FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### listlog

-Use the <span class="code">CFTUTIL listlog</span> command to display the log content, which can be defined according to certain criteria, such as date or node.
+Use the `CFTUTIL listlog` command to display the log content, which can be defined according to certain criteria, such as date or node.

 Additionally, you can filter the log according to multiple criteria, or view a log that is merged for several nodes in cluster mode.
 See [LISTLOG](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listlog).